Summary

 Administrative, Civil, and Criminal Litigation

-• Extensive experience presenting and challenging expert testimony at trial and in Daubert hearings, including experts in the fields of toxicology, epidemiology, medical monitoring, fate and transport, remediation, vapor intrusion, economic losses, lost profits, and other damages.
+• Extensive experience presenting and challenging expert testimony at trial and in Daubert hearings, including experts in engineering processes, toxicology, epidemiology, medical monitoring, contamination fate and transport, remediation, vapor intrusion, economic losses, and lost profits.

-• Extensive experience litigating chemical exposure and personal injury cases involving the “Forever Chemicals” perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS), which are members of a chemical group called per- and polyfluoroalkyl substances (PFAS); chlorinated solvents, including tetrachloroethene (also known as perchloroethylene or PCE), tetrachloroethylene (TCE), and vinyl chloride; polychlorinated biphenyls (PCBs); petroleum contaminants (benzene, BTEX); pesticides (atrazine, chlorpyrifos); heavy metals (lead); asbestos; hydrogen sulfide; and water disinfection byproducts.
+• Extensive experience litigating chemical exposure and personal injury cases involving the “Forever Chemicals” perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS), which are members of a chemical group called per- and polyfluoroalkyl substances (PFAS); chlorinated solvents, including tetrachloroethene (also known as perchloroethylene or PCE), tetrachloroethylene (TCE), and vinyl chloride; polychlorinated biphenyls (PCBs); petroleum contaminants; pesticides (atrazine, chlorpyrifos); heavy metals (lead); asbestos; hydrogen sulfide; and disinfection byproducts.

-• Represented the State of Indiana, IDEM, and DNR as private counsel against Guide Corporation following a 50-mile fish kill caused by sodium dimethyldithiocarbamate contamination resulting in the largest natural resources damages settlement at the time in state history.
+• Represented the State of Indiana, Indiana Department of Environmental Management (IDEM), and Department of Natural Resources (DNR) as retained counsel against Guide Corporation in federal court in Indiana following a 50-mile fish kill caused by sodium dimethyldithiocarbamate contamination resulting in the largest natural resources damages settlement at the time in state history.
 The case involved claims for natural resource damages, response costs, penalties, and fines under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the Resource Cost Recovery Act (RCRA), the Clean Water Act (CWA), Indiana environmental laws, and National Pollutant Discharge Elimination System (NPDES) permit violations.

-• Represented an aerospace manufacturer in defense of a purported class action for personal injury, medical monitoring, and stigma damages in a case where TCE contamination migrated in groundwater below a newly constructed subdivision.
-The approximately 135 plaintiffs sought $50 million in damages.
+• Represented an aerospace manufacturer in defense of a purported class action for personal injury, medical monitoring, and stigma damages in an Indiana state court case where TCE contamination migrated in groundwater below a newly constructed subdivision.
+The 135 plaintiffs sought $50 million in damages.
 The case was settled favorably after rulings denying class certification and plaintiffs’ personal injury, medical monitoring, and stigma damages claims.

 • Represented numerous manufacturers, dry cleaners, property owners, and private parties in defense of U.S. EPA and state (IDEM, Illinois EPA, and Michigan DEQ) remediation and enforcement actions and in defense of related mass tort and class actions (IN, IL, NJ, TX, WV) involving tetrachloroethene (perchloroethylene or PCE), trichloroethylene (TCE), and vinyl chloride contamination.